Fe-r-oz/Fe-r-oz.github.io/_pages/about.md

   - /about.html
 ---

+## About Me

+Feroz Ahmad is currently working as a software developer on a Quantum Error Correction stabilizer simulator library, QuantumSavory/QuantumClifford.jl under the wonderful supervision of Prof. Stefan Krastanov at the Manning College of Information and Computer Sciences, University of Massachusetts Amherst.
+His work involves leveraging stabilizer formalism and group theory to implement QEC protocols/codes.
+His current comprehensive projects for Quantum Savory organization open source bug bounty program includes the following: 1) Completing the Non-Clifford capabilities, 2) Extending the capabilities of Two Block Group Algebra codes, and 3) Computing the minimum distance of quantum Low Dense Parity Check codes using Linear Programming.
+In addition, he achieved 3rd position globally at quantum computing UnitaryHack 2024.
+His supervisors included Katharine Hyatt from Amazon AWS Quantum team where he developed solutions for Braket.jl and BraketSimulator.jl libraries.
+He has also contributed to the Julia language ErrorCorrection.jl/CodingTheory.jl package by principal developer, Eric Sabo from Xanadu.

+He graduated Magna Cum Laude with a Bachelor’s degree in Electrical Engineering, specializing in Computer Engineering, from the National University of Computer and Emerging Sciences (FAST-NUCES), Lahore Campus, Pakistan, in June 2023.
+Following his graduation, he served as a Research Assistant at the Smart Networking Research Group at FAST-NUCES from February 2023 to February 2024, under the supervision of Prof. Saima Zafar.
+They achieved a novel milestone by pioneering the first application of High-Level Synthesis for Machine Learning in medical applications.
+Their work was published in IEEE Embedded Systems Letters (Impact Factor: 1.7).
+Their innovative approach utilized 1D convolutional neural networks on System-on-Chips through the open-source HLS4ML codesign workflow.
+They demonstrated that 1D-CNNs outperformed traditional 2D-CNNs in resource utilization and efficiency, making them ideal for real-time classification of 1D biopotential signals.
+This practical deployment showcased the scalability and effectiveness of the proposed methodology, significantly contributing to the advancement of cardiac healthcare solutions.
+Furthermore, this project marked the first real-world use case of HLS4ML beyond its origins in particle physics, adapting it for embedded systems across various 1D signal-processing applications.
 ## Education
 * B.S. in Electrical Engineering, National University of Computer and Emerging Sciences, in Lahore, Punjab, PK, Fall 2019 - Spring 2023
   * Research Area: Deep Learning Accelerators, High Level Synthesis, Hardware-Software Codesign Workflow